Emails are a great way to introduce yourself to potential clients or to follow up when you have met them or heart about them.

 But writing emails from scratch can take up a lot of time, so it is good to have a ‘model marketing letter’.
 However, it is important to tweak it slightly each time to personalise it for your specific contact or purpose this time.

-An email template
+A successful intro email template

 Firstly, start your email with an opening line that creates a personal connection between you and the recipient e.g. ‘Johnny Dorey from Galery O suggested I contact you’, or ‘I noticed that you have been exhibiting the work of xxx’, or ‘I met you last week at xxx’.